Kara Swisher is still drawn to tech despite her disappointments with the industry

 And without any human being necessarily involved.

 Right.
 But some of them are accurate-ish, and some of them aren't.
 I'm really interested in that right now and I think it's working with people when they read it.
-They don't that people don't have and we are information obese the way we are.
+We are information obese.
 You know, we don't understand what we're eating and therefore we're obese.

 We're more informed but less wise.